quarkslab/wirego/doc/PROTOCOL.md

   - All transmitted bytes values are pretty standard 8 bits values
   - The first frame of all REQ commands is the command name (as a string)
   - The first frame of all REP is the result status (as a 1 byte boolean)
   - All requests use simple data types.
-When a structure (or an array of structure) might be needed, accessors are defined
+When a structure (or an array of structures) might be needed, simple accessors are defined

 The following tables describes each command and expected response.